kaleben0/The_Source/README.md

 Permissions
 * chmod -R 755 the_source/images/
 * chown -R www-data:www-data the_source <--- Might be different based on your webserver of choice

-PrivateBin
-* For PrivateBin to display in the iframe, you need to modify this file. '/lib/Controller.php'
-* Comment out this line 'header('X-Frame-Options: DENY');'

 <h2>It is HIGHLY recommended that you protect your site with at least Basic Authentication </h2>
 (Unless it is not accessible from the internet, then you are probably fine)